Ted Cruz Thinks There Are Only Two Votes on the Supreme Court to Overturn Roe. What?

 Wednesday’s oral arguments in Dobbs v.
 Jackson Women’s Health Center produced a flurry of commentary on what looks like the imminent demise of Roe v.
 Wade.
 Almost every mainstream court-watcher saw no path to five votes that would strike down Mississippi’s 15-week abortion ban; others, myself included, saw at least five votes to overturn Roe outright.
 But a notable minority of observers on the right apparently saw something else.

 Ingraham was referring to jurisdiction stripping, in which Congress uses its constitutional power to bar the federal courts from considering certain issues.
-Cruz, her guest, readily supported the idea of ending the Supreme Court’s power to review abortion-related cases, which would allow states to restrict it without federal judicial scrutiny.
-“I would do that in a heartbeat.” he replied.
-“As you know, the Constitution gives Congress the authority to restrict the jurisdiction of the court and I think we should do that.”
+Cruz, her guest, readily supported the idea of ending the Supreme Court’s power to review abortion-related cases, which would allow states to restrict abortion without federal judicial scrutiny.
+“I would do that in a heartbeat,” he replied.
+“As you know, the Constitution gives Congress the authority to restrict the jurisdiction of the court, and I think we should do that.”

 The exchange is a useful window into how the conservative judicial machine actually works—and sometimes doesn’t.
 Three generations of right-wing legal activists have spent their lives building a movement that would create a reliably conservative Supreme Court, all the while largely pretending that they weren’t actually doing this.
 They portrayed originalism and textualism as neutral tools for judicial decision-making while expecting that the judicial nominees they backed would largely rule in ways that advanced conservative policy priorities.
 And now some of them are terrified that all of it might still not have been enough.